A trip to the Eiffel Tower is incomplete without passing through this haven of tranquility and peace— The Gardens.

 The Iron Lady’s Pond

-If you are searching for a touch of tranquility while you connect with nature, make sure you visit the Iron Lady’s Pond.
+If you are searching for tranquility while connecting with nature, make sure you visit the Iron Lady’s Pond.

-The garden has two ponds, one near Allée des Refuzniks and the other next to Allée Jean Paulhan.
+The garden has two ponds, one near Allée des Refuzniks and the other beside Allée Jean Paulhan.

 This is a must-visit site if you are exploring the Eiffel Tower’s Gardens.